Misiurewicz points and subhyperbolicity in unicritical algebraic correspondences: Introduction

-Building on Thurston’s orbifold theory~\cite{DH93} and elementary sheaf theory, our main contributions are Theorems~\ref{gdsadgwed}, \ref{ljksoijdfkwdfsed}, \ref{alkjasdpoipoallskdf}, and~\ref{lkjajhlkjhasdfoiqdfadf}, presented in the next section, where we extend the notion of sub-hyperbolicity to algebraic correspondences of the form~\eqref{lkjdllkjhalsoed}.
+\gap \paragraph{Main results.} Building on Thurston’s orbifold theory~\cite{DH93} and elementary sheaf theory, our main contributions are Theorems~\ref{gdsadgwed}, \ref{ljksoijdfkwdfsed}, \ref{alkjasdpoipoallskdf}, and~\ref{lkjajhlkjhasdfoiqdfadf}, presented in the next section, where we extend the notion of subhyperbolicity to algebraic correspondences of the form~\eqref{lkjdllkjhalsoed}.
 This setting naturally generalizes the classical family $f_c(z) = z^d + c$ to $\mathbf{f}_c(z) = z^r + c$, where $r > 1$ is a rational exponent.
 Our main result establishes that if $a \in \mathbb{C}$ is a Misiurewicz point (Definition \ref{dlkhaskjhdfjhkwefdc}), then $\mathbf{f}_c$ expands a suitable orbifold metric uniformly on a neighborhood of the Julia set, with only finitely many singularities.
 As a consequence, we obtain that the filled Julia set coincides with the Julia set at any such Misiurewicz point~$a$.
-This more general framework, rooted in the theory of algebraic correspondences, has been the subject of significant attention in recent decades.
+This more general framework, rooted in the theory of algebraic correspondences, has been the subject of significant attention in recent decades. \gap \paragraph{Key developments on algebraic correspondences} The advent of computer graphics in the late 1970s, together with Mandelbrot's iconic visualizations of fractals, sparked a global interest in holomorphic dynamics.
+This revival also brought renewed attention to multi-valued systems (long studied in the context of Fuchsian groups), particularly following Bullett's work in the early 1990s on critically finite correspondences \cite{Bullett92}, and the subsequent breakthrough by Bullett and Penrose, who introduced a family~$\mathcal{F}_a$ of algebraic correspondences (matings) whose connectedness locus was conjectured to be homeomorphic to the Mandelbrot set~\cite{Bullett1994}.